Series And Limits

 Figure 5: This is a plot of the geometric series partial sum for a common ratio of 1/2.

-Figure 6: This is a plot of the geometric series partial sum for a common ratio of 3/5.
+Figure 6: This is a plot of the geometric series partial sum for a common ratio of $0.6$.

 Figure 7: Plot of the geometric series infinite sum over a range, as a function of the variable $r$, of common ratios $[0.1,0.7]$.

-Figure 8: Plot of the geometric series infinite sum over a range, as a function of the variable $r$, of common ratios $[0.7,0.999]$.
+Figure 8: Plot of the geometric series infinite sum, as a function of the variable $r$, with common ratio domain, $[0.7,0.99]$.

 The one-over-one-minus-$r$ function (the infinite sum formula) is valid for ratios $r\lt 1$, and as $r$ gets closer to one the function gets arbitrarily large, because you can make the denominator, $1-r$, arbitrarily small.